-In case of an operating grant, amounts dedicated to the building up of reserves shall not be considered as a receipt.
+In case of an operating grant, amounts dedicated to the building up of reserves must not be considered as a receipt.

 When grants or parts of grants are based on simplified cost options, these amounts should be established in such a way as to exclude profit a priori.
-If this is the case, the amounts of unit costs, lump sums and/or flat-rates established in the contract shall not be challenged by ex post controls, i.e. through comparison with the actual costs they cover. (see section 6.2.1.; and Annex E3a2 Guidelines-Checklist for simplified cost options)
+If this is the case, the amounts of unit costs, lump sums and/or flat-rates established in the contract must not be challenged by ex post controls, i.e. through comparison with the actual costs they cover (see Section 6.2.1. and Annex E3a2 Guidelines for simplified cost options).

-In case a profit is made, the contracting authority has the right to reduce the final amount of the grant by the percentage of the profit corresponding to the final Union contribution to the eligible costs actually incurred approved by the Contracting Authority (thus excluding other eligible costs declared on a simplified cost option basis).
+In case a profit is made, the contracting authority has the right to reduce the final amount of the grant by the percentage of the profit corresponding to the final European Union contribution to the eligible costs actually incurred approved by the contracting authority (thus excluding other eligible costs declared on a simplified cost option basis).

-The no-profit rule does not apply to:
+The no-profit rule does not apply to197:

-- a) actions whose objective is to consolidate the financial capacity of a beneficiary.
-Where applicable, this must be specified in Article 7 of the Special Conditions - b) actions which generate an income to ensure their continuity beyond the end of the contract.
-Where applicable, this must be specified in Article 7 of the Special Conditions - c) other direct support paid to natural persons in most need77, such as unemployed persons and refugees.
-Where applicable, this must be specified in Article 7 of the Special Conditions
+a) actions the objective of which is the reinforcement of the financial capacity of a beneficiary.
+Where applicable, this must be specified in Article 7 of the special conditions;

+b) actions that generate an income to ensure their continuity after the period of Union financing provided for in the grant agreement.
+Where applicable, this must be specified in Article 7 of the special conditions;

+c) study, research, training or education support paid to natural persons or other direct support paid to natural persons most in need, such as unemployed persons and refugees.
+Where applicable, this must be specified in Article 7 of the special conditions;

+d) actions implemented by non-profit organisations;

+e) grants in the form of financing not linked to costs of the relevant operations (see Article 125(1)(a) FR);

-- d) study, research or training scholarships paid to natural persons - e) low value grants (i.e. grants of EUR 60.000 or less)
+f) low value grants (i.e. grants of EUR 60 000 or less).